open-cli-tools/concurrently/CONTRIBUTING.md

 ## Release

 * Commit all changes
-* Run `./tools/release.js minor`, which will create new tag and publish code to GitHub and npm
+* Run `./node_modules/.bin/releasor --bump minor`, which will create new tag and publish code to GitHub and npm.
+See https://github.com/kimmobrunfeldt/releasor for options
 * Edit GitHub release notes